Why are some populations and species more susceptible to novel stressors than others?

 is likely to drive increased wildlife susceptibility to other stressors.

-Habitat fragmentation and disease susceptibility in tropical amphibians
+Habitat fragmentation increases disease susceptibility in tropical amphibians

 One likely explanation for variation in disease susceptibility within host species is variation in genetic diversity.
 Genotype could determine resistance to emerging infectious disease, especially at immunogenetic loci, genetic regions involved in the immune response.
 Genetic differences and/or population fragmentation (via reductions in dispersal) could also contribute to variation in the host-associated microbiome, the host's resident community of microscopic organisms (including bacteria, fungi, and other tiny eukaryotic beasties).

-To examine these potential mechanisms of variation in disease susceptibility, I sampled frogs in the Atlantic Forest of Brazil in three areas that exemplify different challenges to amphibian genetic diversity and dispersal: (1) a system of small land-bridge islands, inhabited by highly inbred amphibian populations that have been isolated on the islands for 12,000-20,000 years (a model for the long-term impacts of contemporary fragmentation); (2) a system of ~100 year old habitat fragments, embedded within intensive cattle pasture that likely forms a strong barrier to dispersal for forest specialists; and (3) preserved areas that contain patches of "natural" forest and patches of cultivated agroforest (cabruca cacao) which is hypothesized to serve as less of a barrier to dispersal.
-In these systems, I evaluated whether fragmented frog populations exhibit effects on pathogen infection rates, genetics and immunogenetics, and microbiome diversity relative to continuous baseline host populations.
+To examine these potential mechanisms of variation in disease susceptibility, we worked with Brazilian biologists to sample frogs in the Atlantic Forest of Brazil in three areas that exemplify different challenges to amphibian genetic diversity and dispersal.
+In these systems, we evaluated whether fragmented frog populations exhibit effects on pathogen infection rates, genetics and immunogenetics, and microbiome diversity relative to continuous baseline host populations.

 Check out our papers from this work in Frontiers in Ecology and Evolution, Ecology and Evolution, and Immunogenetics.
-Please don't hesitate to reach out to me for pdfs of these publications.
+Please don't hesitate to reach out for pdfs of these publications.

-To examine these potential mechanisms of variation in disease susceptibility, I sampled frogs in the Atlantic Forest of Brazil in three areas that exemplify different challenges to amphibian genetic diversity and dispersal: (1) a system of small land-bridge islands, inhabited by highly inbred amphibian populations that have been isolated on the islands for 12,000-20,000 years (a model for the long-term impacts of contemporary fragmentation); (2) a system of ~100 year old habitat fragments, embedded within intensive cattle pasture that likely forms a strong barrier to dispersal for forest specialists; and (3) preserved areas that contain patches of "natural" forest and patches of cultivated agroforest (cabruca cacao) which is hypothesized to serve as less of a barrier to dispersal.
-In these systems, I evaluated whether fragmented frog populations exhibit effects on pathogen infection rates, genetics and immunogenetics, and microbiome diversity relative to continuous baseline host populations.
+To examine these potential mechanisms of variation in disease susceptibility, we worked with Brazilian biologists to sample frogs in the Atlantic Forest of Brazil in three areas that exemplify different challenges to amphibian genetic diversity and dispersal.
+In these systems, we evaluated whether fragmented frog populations exhibit effects on pathogen infection rates, genetics and immunogenetics, and microbiome diversity relative to continuous baseline host populations.

 Check out our papers from this work in Frontiers in Ecology and Evolution, Ecology and Evolution, and Immunogenetics.
-Please don't hesitate to reach out to me for pdfs of these publications.
+Please don't hesitate to reach out for pdfs of these publications.

 The Mediterranean is a global hotspot of lizard diversity, but also stands to become significantly hotter and drier with progressed climate change.
-For my master's thesis in the Foufopoulos Lab (University of Michigan School of Natural Resources and Environment), I evaluated the sensitivity of Greek land-bridge island lizards to future climate change.
-We hypothesized that small, genetically impoverished land-bridge island populations would be more susceptible to climate change through a loss in variability of thermal tolerances and performance.
+We worked with Greek collaborators to evaluate the sensitivity of Greek land-bridge island lizards to future climate change.

-However, contrary to expectations, smaller populations did not exhibit reduced variability in field body temperature, preferred/optimal temperature, and critical thermal maxima and minima.
+Contrary to our expectations, smaller, genetically impoverished populations did not exhibit reduced variability in thermal ecology phenotypes.
 However, water loss rates appeared to vary by population, with lizards coming from hotter, drier sites able to maintain lower rates of water loss than those from cooler, wetter sites.
 And these differences seem to be heritable!
 Taken together, these findings suggest that local adaptation could make some populations (particularly those adapted to cool, wet habitats) more sensitive to warming and drying conditions.

-However, contrary to expectations, smaller populations did not exhibit reduced variability in field body temperature, preferred/optimal temperature, and critical thermal maxima and minima.
+Contrary to our expectations, smaller, genetically impoverished populations did not exhibit reduced variability in thermal ecology phenotypes.
 However, water loss rates appeared to vary by population, with lizards coming from hotter, drier sites able to maintain lower rates of water loss than those from cooler, wetter sites.
 And these differences seem to be heritable!
 Taken together, these findings suggest that local adaptation could make some populations (particularly those adapted to cool, wet habitats) more sensitive to warming and drying conditions.